patmckernan/Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_

-The main advantage of being able to automate the configuration of machines with Ansible is that it reduces the amount of error when configuring multile machines at one time.
-Additionally, it simplifies the deployment of software and firewall systems for client machines.
+The benefit of automating the configuration of machines with Ansible is that it reduces the amount of error when configuring multile machines at one time manually.
+Additionally, it simplifies the deployment of software, firewall systems, and available ports for client machines.

 The playbook implements the following tasks: